HD 117207

 This object has a stellar classification of G7IV-V, showing blended spectral traits of a G-type main-sequence star and an older, evolving subgiant star.
-It is around four billion years old with 5% greate mass than the Sun and a 7% larger radius.
+It is around four billion years old with 5% greater mass than the Sun and a 7% larger radius.
 The star is radiating 1.16 times the luminosity of the Sun from its photosphere at an effective temperature of 5,644 K.

 In 2005, a planet was found orbiting the star using the radial velocity method, and was designated HD 117207 b.
 The orbital elements of this planet were refined in 2018, showing an orbital period of 2621.75 days, a semimajor axis of 3.79 AU, and an eccentricity of 0.16.
 The minimum mass of this object is nearly double that of Jupiter.
 If an inner planet is orbiting the star, it must have an orbital period no greater than 1263.5 days to satisfy Hill's criteria for dynamic stability.
+In 2023, the inclination and true mass of HD 117207 b were determined via astrometry.